afsc-assessments/ebswp_2023/doc/EBSpollock.md

 ## Retrospective analysis
-Running the assessment model over a grid with progressively fewer years included (going back to 20 years, i.e., assuming the data extent ended in 1997) results in a fair amount of variability in both spawning biomass and recruitment (Fig. \ref{fig:mod_retro}) Although the variability is high, the average bias appears to be low with Mohn's $\rho$ equal to 0.059 for the 10 year retrospective and 0.104 if extended  back 20-years.
+Running the assessment model over a grid with progressively fewer years included (going back to 20 years, i.e., assuming the data extent ended in 1999) results in a fair amount of variability in both spawning biomass and recruitment (Fig. \ref{fig:mod_retro}) Although the variability is high, the average bias appears to be low with Mohns $\rho$ equal to 0.059 for the 10 year retrospective and 0.104 if extended  back 20-years.

 # Harvest recommendations